 "We were just minding our business, when out of nowhere, my husband was struck in the head with a random bullet," Venita McCormick said.

-She said the day of the incident was a beautiful day, and there were a lot of cars in the parking lot when the shooting happened.
+She said the day he was killed was a beautiful day, and there were a lot of cars in the parking lot when the shooting happened.
+That was five years ago.

 The 62-year-old retired Cleveland Firefighter died, and his case remains unsolved.